flopp/go-staticmaps/README.md

 ## What?
 go-staticmaps is a golang library that allows you to create nice static map images from OpenStreetMap tiles, along with markers of different size and color, as well as paths and colored areas.

+For a Python version wwith a similar interface, take a look at [py-staticmaps](https://github.com/flopp/py-staticmaps).

 go-staticmaps comes with a command line tool called `create-static-map` for use in shell scripts, etc.

 ![Static map of the Berlin Marathon](https://raw.githubusercontent.com/flopp/flopp.github.io/master/go-staticmaps/berlin-marathon.png)